 The Newburyport Public Library is home to the Archival Center, which is a central repository for a variety of documents focused on genealogy and local history, primarily that of Essex County with additional material covering New England.
 The Center receives documents and catalogues them so that researchers are able to locate areas of interest via subject, author or title.
-The library also has a microfilm collection that includes most issues of The Newburyport Daily News from 1773 to the present, as well as Essex County probate records and other materials.
+The library also has a microfilm collection that includes most issues of The Newburyport Daily News and other newspapers from 1773 to the present, as well as Essex County probate records and other materials.
 Online resources include Ancestry, Heritage Quest and American Ancestors.
-One of the collection's more idiosyncratic sections consists of hundreds of pamphlet files, each containing unique material related to the history of Newburyport.
+One of the collection's more unique sections consists of hundreds of pamphlet files, each containing unique material related to the history of Newburyport.
 The Center has both an extensive historic photograph collection and a more recent photo collection focusing on the years 1964-2000.
-The center is funded by the City as part of the library's budget, but it welcomes donations towards its upkeep.